About the Office of Employee Assistance (OEA)

 Meet the OEA Team

-Isabel Alfonsin-Vittoria is a licensed psychotherapist and employee assistance administrator with over 25 years of diverse clinical programs management experience.
-Her administrative career include organizational consulting, continuous quality assurance and improvement, employee training and professional development, service excellence, provider network management, and health services accreditation.
-Her clinical profession has included development and oversight of local and national behavioral health clinics and hospitals as well as employee assistance and health and wellness programs.
-She is a skilled workshop facilitator and presenter, a life coach, and management consultant.
-Among her passions in the helping professions, Isabel has actively contributed to establishing best practices in the employee assistance field.
-As Director of the Office of Employee Assistance at FIU she provides overall administration of operations and provides and supervises all employee assistance clinical services.
-Major services include confidential consultation and assessment, brief counseling and/or referral to community organizations providing services when appropriate, and follow-up.
-Additionally, she consults with faculty, staff, and administration on issues related to employees’ health and wellness.
-She responds to crisis management issues affecting individuals and/or departments.
-Lastly, she develops and conducts training sessions to enhance faculty and staff quality of life, resilience and work/life balance.
+Isabel Alfonsin-Vittoria is a licensed psychotherapist and employee assistance administrator with 30 years of diverse clinical programs management experience.
+Her administrative career includes organizational consulting, quality assurance and improvement, employee training and professional development, service excellence, provider network management, health services accreditation and establishing best practices in the employee assistance field.
+Her clinical profession has included development and oversight of local and national behavioral health clinics and hospitals, as well as employee assistance and health and wellness programs.
+She is a skilled workshop facilitator, a life coach, a management consultant, a certified employee assistance professional and a certified workplace mindfulness facilitator.
+Isabel is an FIU alumna, having completed a bachelor’s degree in psychology and a master’s degree in counseling.
+As Director of the Office of Employee Assistance, Isabel is invested in creating and sustaining a culture of health and wellbeing at FIU.
+She oversees program operations and employee assistance clinical service delivery.
+Among her duties she provides confidential consultation and assessment, brief counseling and/or referral to community organizations, care coordination and follow-up.
+Additionally, she consults with faculty, staff, and university administrators and serves on committees related to the health and wellbeing of the FIU community.
+She is also an advocate for diversity, equity, inclusion and belonging.
+She responds to crisis management issues affecting individuals and/or departments and is the Chair of the Faculty Staff and Threat Assessment Team.
+Lastly, she develops and conducts psycho-educational training sessions to enhance faculty and staff quality of life, resiliency, work/life integration and balance.

 Office of Employee Assistance (OEA)